jina-ai/rungpt/README.md

   "usage": {"completion_tokens": 3, "total_tokens": 11, "prompt_tokens": 8}}
 ```

-We also support chat mode, which is useful for interactive applications:
+We also support chat mode, which is useful for interactive applications.
+The inputs for `chat` should be a list of
+dictionaries which contain role and content.
+For example:

 ```python
 import requests